Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 DMA operation to and from Global Memory IO
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The AIE buffer class ``xrt::aie::bo`` supports member function ``xrt::aie::bo::sync()`` that can be used to synchronize the buffer contents between GMIO and AIE.
+The AIE buffer class ``xrt::aie::bo`` supports member function ``xrt::aie::bo::sync()`` that can be used to synchronize the buffer contents between global memory and AIE.
 The following code shows a sample example

 .. code:: c++